 - Immune system – other food allergies can actually be caused by an initial reaction to pollens or other environment allergens.
 Referred to as oral allergy, this condition is caused when the body recognizes certain proteins in foods that are similar to those in the original allergen, such as pollen.
 Unexpected allergies to foods that have been tolerated for years are common.

 Sudden or “new” allergies may also have been developing for three to five years before a reaction occurs.

-At Advanced Allergy and Asthma Associates in Crystal Lake, Elgin, and the board certified physicians specialize in child and adult asthma, allergies, and immunotherapy.
-With a comprehensive array of diagnostic and treatment options, Drs.
-Noga Askenazi, and Eugenia Hahn are committed to helping patients identify the type and causes of allergies and to providing the most effective treatments to restore quality of life.
+At Advanced Allergy and Asthma Associates in Crystal Lake, Elgin, the board-certified physicians specialize in child and adult asthma, allergies, and immunotherapy.
+With a comprehensive array of diagnostic and treatment options, Dr. Noga Askenazi and the team are committed to helping patients identify the type and causes of allergies and to providing the most effective treatments to restore quality of life.

 Appointments and consultations may be conveniently scheduled online or at (847) 888-8802.
 Advanced Allergy and Asthma Associates offices are located in three communities: 730 East Terra Cotta Avenue in Crystal Lake and 2445 Westfield Drive in Elgin, Illinois.Back to Home Page